FanDuel Sports Network Southeast: New ownership, rebranding to Bally Sports

 Former logo as Bally Sports Southeast, used from 2021 to 2024.

 On August 22, 2019, the Fox Sports Networks were sold to Sinclair Broadcast Group and Entertainment Studios via the joint venture Diamond Sports Group.
 Fox divested its regional sports networks under antitrust grounds as part of the acquisition of 21st Century Fox by The Walt Disney Company.

 On March 31, 2021, the channel, along with all other FSN channels, was rebranded under the new Bally Sports brand.

 On March 14, 2023, Diamond Sports filed for Chapter 11 Bankruptcy.

-On October 16, 2024, it was revealed in a court filing that Diamond had reached a new sponsorship agreement with FanDuel Group, under which it intends to rebrand Bally Sports as the FanDuel Sports Network; on October 18, 2024, Diamond officially announced the rebranding, which took effect October 21.
-Under the agreement, Bally's regional networks were rebranded with corresponding names such as FanDuel Sports Network South, etc.
+On October 16, 2024, it was revealed in a court filing that Diamond had reached a new sponsorship agreement with FanDuel Group, under which it intended to rebrand Bally Sports as the FanDuel Sports Network; on October 18, 2024, Diamond officially announced the rebranding, which took effect October 21.
+Under the agreement, Bally's regional networks were rebranded with corresponding names such as FanDuel Sports Network South, etc. In November 2024, Diamond Sports Group announced a multi-year agreement with Prime Video to distribute its regional sports networks as an add-on subscription service.
+Diamond Sports Group emerged from Chapter 11 bankruptcy on January 2, 2025, rebranding as Main Street Sports Group, which continues to operate FanDuel Sports Network Southeast.

+Streaming and distribution

+According to the Associated Press, FanDuel Sports Network regional channels became available through Prime Video as an add-on subscription priced at $19.99 per month, with select NBA and NHL games also offered for single-game purchase through the network’s direct-to-consumer service.
+In February 2025, Sports Video Group reported that FanDuel Sports Network introduced direct-to-consumer subscription options for Atlanta Braves broadcasts, including monthly and season-pass pricing for in-market viewers.
+The Atlanta Hawks list FanDuel Sports Network Southeast as their regional broadcaster, noting carriage on cable, satellite, and streaming providers, as well as availability through Prime Video in the network’s market.
+In January 2026, the Associated Press reported that nine Major League Baseball teams, including the Atlanta Braves, terminated their local television agreements with FanDuel Sports Network, with Major League Baseball prepared to produce and distribute broadcasts if required.
+On February 24, 2026, the Atlanta Braves announced the launch of called BravesVision, which games will be produced and distributed in-house by the Braves themselves, ending their tenure with FanDuel Sports Network.
+In addition, a limited selection of Braves games will also be broadcast on local Gray Media television stations for free in the Southeast area through a continued partnership with Gray Media.
+The MLB's new launched Braves.tv will also stream telecasts produced by BravesVision.

 Programming

-FanDuel Sports Network Southeast and FanDuel Sports Network South hold the exclusive regional cable television rights to the Atlanta Braves Major League Baseball franchise; the Atlanta Hawks, Charlotte Hornets and Memphis Grizzlies of the NBA and the Carolina Hurricanes and Nashville Predators of the NHL.
+FanDuel Sports Network Southeast and FanDuel Sports Network South hold the exclusive regional cable television rights to the Atlanta Hawks, Charlotte Hornets and Memphis Grizzlies of the NBA and the Carolina Hurricanes and Nashville Predators of the NHL.